 Worried about going overboard?
 We’ve all been guilty of splurging every now and then, which is why it helps to have a budget in mind.
 Jumping into a new hobby can be exciting, but if you move too fast you can burn out yourself and your wallet.
 Keeping your price guide in check will make it easier to stick to a specific collection, which, in turn, can help you focus on the figures that matter most.

-An easy way to hold to a budget is to make an effort to only collect figures from a specific toy line (or two, or three).
+An easy way to hold to a budget is to try to only collect figures from a specific toy line (or two, or three).
 Whether you stick to MP figures (which include both Beast Wars Masterpiece and G1) or traditional Beast Wars Transformers or you’re actively collecting G1 Transformers (there are hundreds), you can stay grounded while devoting more time to looking for those few Holy Grails.

 How Do I Know When to Pounce (or Hold Back) on the Transformers I Collect?